brian-watkins/spheres/packages/display/README.md

 ## An Example

 Consider a simple counter appliction.
-The application logic consists of a single `Container` with a reducer that increments the counter value.
+The application logic consists of a single `Container` that holds the counter value.
 The view shows text with the current counter value.
 A button is defined with an event handler that produces a message to update the counter.
 As the button is clicked, the text with the counter value is the only part of the